The Time Sammy Davis Jr. Impersonated Michael Jackson

 Sammy Davis Jr. was known for his impersonations—check out his rendition of “As Time Goes By” as 13 different people.
 So when he hit the stage with Jerry Lewis for a 1988 TV special, he decided to show the audience that his talents weren’t just limited to acts from his era.

 Though he briefly mentions Rod Stewart, his main target was Michael Jackson.
-Davis and Jackson were extremely close—when Jackson was just in his twenties, he would show up at Davis’s house unannounced to immerse himself in the archives, a room downstairs that contained videos of Davis’s performances over the years.
+Davis and Jackson were extremely close; when Jackson was just in his twenties, he would often show up at Davis’s house unannounced to immerse himself in the archives, a room downstairs that contained videos of Davis’s performances over the years.

-“Michael Jackson is more than a friend," Davis explains, while also alluding to the fact that the King of Pop borrowed some dance moves from him.
+“Michael Jackson is more than a friend," Davis—who was born on this day in 1925—explained, while also alluding to the fact that the King of Pop borrowed some dance moves from him.
 "He’s like a son.”
 And then he launched into this impression: